simon-ess/training-vm/doc/creating-vm-from-scratch.md

 $ eval "$(curl -L https://raw.githubusercontent.com/epics-training/training-vm/main/bootstrap_redhat.sh)"
 ```

-This will make sure the required software is installed (git, ansible)
+This will first make sure the required software is installed (git, ansible).
-and clone this repository with the ansible configuration
+Then it will clone this repository with the ansible configuration
-into a directory called `bootstrap`.
+into a directory called `training`.

 ## Create your local configuration

-Inside the `bootstrap/ansible/group_vars` directory,
+Change into the `training` directory.

-make a copy of the file `local.yml.sample`, naming it `local.yml`.
+The file `local.yml` has been created as a copy

-Edit `bootstrap/ansible/group_vars/local.yml`
+of the sample file `vm-setup/ansible/group_vars/local.yml.sample`.

-to configure your training VM.
+Edit `local.yml` to configure your training VM.

 ## Run ansible to install the system

 ```
-$ bootstrap/update.sh
+$ vm-setup/update.sh
 ```
 will install or update the training VM according to your configuration.